MCFpy/mcf/docs/source/user_guide/data_cleaning.rst

 Please consult the :py:class:`API mcf_mini.ModifiedCausalForest` for more details.

+Please consult the :py:class:`API <mcf_mini.ModifiedCausalForest>` for more details.

+Please consult the :py:class:`API<mcf_mini.ModifiedCausalForest>` for more details.

 Please consult the :py:class:`API ~mcf_mini.ModifiedCausalForest` for more details.

 Please consult the :py:class:`API~mcf_mini.ModifiedCausalForest` for more details.